What is in this leaflet

 Infusion-related reactions

-Tell your doctor or nurse right away if you get any of the infusion-related reactions listed under "Serious side effects" table below.
+Tell your doctor or nurse right away if you get any of the infusion-related reactions listed at the top of the Side Effects section.

 If you get infusion-related reactions, you may need other medicines, or the infusion may need to be slowed down or stopped.
 When these reactions go away, or get better the infusion can be started again.